Meet Our Staff

 The Counseling Services Director oversees the counseling operations of the Reed Health and Counseling Center (HCC).
 The Counseling Services Director reports to the Associate Dean of Students for Health and Well-being, and provides clinical, fiscal, and adminstrative leadership regarding provision of mental health services on campus.

-Dr. Johanna Workman is licensed psychologist, with training and applied practice in Clinical Psychology, Organizational Psychology, and Forensic Psychology.
+Johanna Workman is licensed psychologist.
 She earned her bachelors degree in Sociology from the University of Virginia.
 She earned her masters and doctorate degrees in Clinical Psychology from the California School of Professional Psychology at Alliant International University San Diego.
 She completed a postdoctoral fellowship at the University of California San Francisco.
 Prior to joining Reed, Johanna held the position of Associate Director & Clinical Services Director of the the Counseling Center at Georgia Southern University.
 With 30 years of experience working in the mental health field, her other work settings have included inpatient psychiatric hospital, eating disorders treatment, residential substance abuse treatment, employee assistance program (EAP), court/forensic psychology, and managed care.
-Her therapy style is influenced by psychodynamic, culture-centered, and African-centered perspectives.
-Johanna was born in Gloucester, England and comes from a Caribbean (St. Vincent, W.I.) background.
+Her therapy style is influenced by psychodynamic and culture-centered perspectives.

 Medical Services